zhiji95/Notes/Spark.md

 1. RDD is a read-only collection of objects partitioned across a set of machines that can be rebuilt if a partition is lost.
 2. RDDs does exist in physical storage, instead can be computed
+3. user can control persistence and partitioning.
-3. Represented by a Scala object
+4. Represented by a Scala object
-4. For ways to construct
+5. For ways to construct
    1. from a file(Hadoop Distributed File System, HDFS)
    2. Parallelizing a Scala collection (array) (divided into multiple slices and send to multiple nodes)
    3. transforming from and existing RDD (map, reduceByKey)
    4. Changing the persistence of an existing RDD
       1. Cache
       2. Save
+6. Persist method: Spark keeps persistent RDDs in memory by default but it can spill them to disk if there is not enough RAM.
+User can also set a persistence priority on each RDD to specify which in-memory data should spill to disk first

 ### 2. Parallel Operations